DonArtkins/simplify/CONTRIBUTING.md

 ## Thank You!

-Thank you for your interest in contributing to Simplify.!
+Thank you for your interest in contributing to Simplify!